 When I bought my vacation property in 2007, my vacation property accounted for about 30% of my net worth.
 At the time, I thought my income would continue to grow to the sky for years to come.
-Too bad that did not happen thanks to the financial crisis.
+Too bad that did not happen thanks to the global financial crisis.

 Although my income crapped out, the vacation property now accounts for less than 5% of my net worth today.
 I no longer feel the pain of my financial mistake.
 In fact, I now feel excitement because I have two kids who can finally enjoy it!

 Buying A Vacation Property Is Irrational

 For many, buying a vacation property is an emotional decision.
 I bought my vacation property in 2007 because the Resort At Squaw Creek is where I had taken my girlfriend and now wife on our first long-distance vacation in 2001.

 When the Resort condo-converted in 2005, I felt like that was my chance to buy a fantastic memory once I saved up enough money.
 Eventually, I wanted to bring her back to the condo and propose up in the mountains.
 I had strong emotions about buying a vacation property.

 The two bedroom, two bathroom, 1,050 sqft condo was first sold for $820,000 at the end of 2005.
 I then purchased the condo for $710,000 in 2007, which I thought was good value at the time.